Home

 Gary Devore was one of the directors of the Binchester Archaeological Project.

-Since 2009, an international team drawn principally from Durham University (UK) and Stanford University (US) has been excavating the Roman fort and town at Binchester.
+Between 2009 and 2017, an international team drawn principally from Durham University (UK) and Stanford University (US) excavated the Roman fort and town at Binchester.

 Known to the Romans as Vinovium ("On the Wine Road"), Binchester protected Dere Street, the main road that ran from the legionary headquarters at York northwards to Hadrian's Wall.
 It was a key element of the complex frontier system that lay on both sides of the Wall, forming the edge of empire for nearly four hundred years.
 Previous excavation uncovered the best-preserved Roman bath house in the UK and some of the most impressive mausolea seen on a Roman site for 150 years.
 Geophysical survey has revealed a large town that continued to thrive long after the empire fell.